zhengjunyao-work/arc24/docs/modeling/Iteration_12_grid_representation.md

 - I might have to reconsider the role of lora ranking now that I know that validation loss is not a good proxy.
   Run a series of experiments with different r.
 Maybe having a higher r could allow for faster ttft.
 - Trainings are becoming too long, could I speedup them using libraries such as [unsloth](https://github.com/unslothai/unsloth)?
+- Optimize the input prompt
+- Does it make sense to fine-tune bigger models such as Phi-3, Llama or the 7B Qwen2?

 ## TODO

 - [x] Does it help to predict the shape of the grid?
 - [x] Does it help to add row idx at the start of each line?
-- [ ] Is the system prompt helpful?
 - [x] Are the pixel symbols relevant?
 Or could I replace the number for other symbols?
 - [x] How useful is the validation loss?
 - [ ] Train for longer, is validation loss really useful?